 scp to move data around.

-access machines, you have direct access to each of those home directory, through NFS mounts.
-But please note that using that feature to transfer large volumes of data is inefficient.
+access machines, you have direct access to each of those home directory, through NFS mounts (but using that feature to transfer very large volumes of data is inefficient).
+Typically, to copy a file to your home directory on the Nancy site, you can use:

 Grid'5000 does NOT have a BACKUP service for Grid'5000's users home directories: it is your responsibility to save important data outside Grid'5000 (or at least to copy data to several Grid'5000 sites in order to increase redundancy).